 “Go in, build the right relationships genuinely and be authentic to yourself and to the other,” he added.
 “And you’ll never go wrong.”

 Johnathan Tate, former director of strategic enterprise capabilities, data and analytics at Nike, has built a successful career in IT leadership by committing himself to lifelong learning and adapting quickly to changes in the fast-paced world of retail.
 Retail itself has been changed dramatically by technology over the past 20 years, and providing customers with highly customizable products may be the latest transformation taking place.

-For IT salespeople, he recommends committing yourself to learning as much as you can about your prospect—the person as well as the business—to build better and more trusting relationships.
+For IT salespeople, his advice for salespeople is to commit yourself to learning as much as you can about your prospect—the person as well as the business—to build better and more trusting relationships.